Sciss/SceneryScalaExamples/README.md

 Note that you get an eviction warning `graphics.scenery:spirvcrossj:0.2.4 -> 0.2.6`.
 This is because I could not use the 0.2.4 version from Maven Central.
 So far this did not seem to cause problems.

+## notes

+ - `FontRenderingExample` - I haven't run this yet, it needs native Jogamp libraries which are not yet automatically installed
+ - `BileExample` - the original mesh file is not available; I tried to use a teapot mesh, but can't see anything

 ## contributing

 Please see the file [CONTRIBUTING.md](CONTRIBUTING.md)